-What Is Game Design and Development?
+What Does it Mean to Study Game Design and Development?

-A major in game design and development prepares students for immediate entry into the expanding interactive entertainment industry.
 If you love playing video games and think that you might like designing them yourself or being part of their creation, enrolling in a game design and development degree program could be just the right move.

 Seeing the creation of a video game through from start to finish can be a thrilling and rewarding experience.
 Degree programs in game design and development can give you first-hand experience doing just that.
-You can learn every facet of creating a challenging, visually stunning, and, most importantly, fun game.
+You can learn every facet of creating a challenging, visually stunning and, most importantly, fun game.

 There are as many kinds of video games as there are people.
 This means that game designers can often choose to work on the kinds of games they enjoy playing.
 Employers actually prefer it that way, as individuals with a lot of experience in a particular area of gaming may often have insightful ideas on how to improve game play.
 So, whether your forte is sports games, flight simulations, car racing games, arcade-style shoot-em ups, strategy games, or role-playing games, there is a game type to fit your particular style.